 Furthermore, renewable energy is used in the EarthPositive factories, making those pieces Carbon Neutral, as well as all the garments in all three suppliers that we use being made Organic, to reduce pollution and save on mass water waste.

 We also collaborate with independent makers such as Nun Bangkok and Lucy & Yak, who are smaller scale and hold even higher standard ethics.

 The Artists: Sarah Caulfield is the main artist here at We Are Hairy People.
 When freelancers are brought in, they are paid £12-16/hour.

 We're opening a therapeutic Art Studio to give up to 15 Warriors a chance to own their own futures.

 The Paints: All paints are Vegan and Cruelty Free.
 They are a mixture of non-toxic fabric and screen printing paints, set with an industrial heat press.

 The Packaging: The main part of our packaging is a recycled double walled paper sack, with recycled paper order notes & recycled card tags.
-In circumstances where shops such as Asos requite Polybags, we use biodegradable bags with compost instructions, or degradable bags for Oxy-degration in the regular bin or specialist recycling via non-curbside recycling points.
+In circumstances where shops such as Asos requite Polybags, we use biodegradable bags with compost instructions.

 The Studio Guidelines: All waste is sorted for recycling here at WAHP, and excess stock is sent to charity shops.
 We try to eco-brick as much non-recyclable waste as we can, and intend to hold eco-bricking parties, as it is a labour intensive but necessary process.